Dev8683/pvsneslibwiki/Community-FAQ.md

 The library could not be named LibSnes because an other project with same name was already existing.
 The "PV" letters is a tribute to PocketViewer, the famous Casio diary on which Alekmaul has developped there are a long time !

+### <a name="MiscSection_6"/>I would like to share my project with PVSneslib community

+It is a very good idea and the community will be probably happy to study it.
+But we cannot add your code with others examples in PVsneslib because we need to keep it up to date for each improvement of PVSneslib.

+In this case, we recommend you to upload it on your github page and create a wiki page here to present it.

 ---